John Mercer Langston: Education and government positions

 In 1868 Langston moved to Washington, D.C., to establish and serve as the founding dean of Howard University's law school; this was the first black law school in the country.
 Appointed acting president of the school in 1872, and vice president of the school, Langston worked to establish strong academic standards.
 He also engendered the kind of open environment he had known at Oberlin College.
 Langston was passed over for the permanent position of president of Howard University School of Law; the selection committee refused to disclose the reason.

 During 1870, Langston assisted Republican Senator Charles Sumner from Massachusetts with drafting the civil rights bill that was enacted as the Civil Rights Act of 1875.
 The 43rd Congress of the United States passed the bill in February 1875 and it was signed into law by President Ulysses S. Grant on March 1, 1875.

 President Ulysses S. Grant appointed Langston as a member of the Board of Health of the District of Columbia.

 In 1877 President Rutherford Hayes appointed Langston as U.S. Minister to Haiti; he also served as chargé d'affaires to the Dominican Republic.
+As minister, Langston was frequently occupied by the political unrest in Haiti.
+He refused to aid defeated factions in an attempt to defuse tensions.
+Langston also worked to strengthen relations between Haitians and African Americans.

 After his diplomatic service, in 1885 Langston returned to the US and Virginia.
 He was appointed by the state legislature as the first president of Virginia Normal and Collegiate Institute, established as a historically black college (HBCU) and land grant college at Petersburg.
 (It is now Virginia State University.)
 There he also began to build a political base.